-Overall, the sheetpile weir structure appears to be in good condition.
+The steel sheetpile weir structure appears to be in good condition.
 There were no visual signs of corrosion or damage to the sheet pile or top channel cap.
 There doesn't appear to be any erosion or washouts around the embankment tie-ins as well.
 The warning signs and supports are also in good condition.
 There are no recommendations for corrective action at this time.
-(Appendix B, Photos 21 through 23)
+(Appendix B, Photo 13)